dev8546/Algo-CodeForces/README.md

 # Algo-CodeForces
-CodeForces problem solution This is awesome go go .... hello
+CodeForces problem solution This is awesome go go .... good to go